MorbidRose916/morbidrose916.github.io/_projects/excursion.md

 I had built a landing page since it's a vital tool in marketing a product these days, the goal will be to entice potential customers into using the product.

-The files given to us are:
+The files given to me were:

 Images:
     - camp.jpg (Tents in the dirt, at night)